jpfulton/blog/content/blog/2023-07-01-build-gatsby-blog/index.md

 ...
 [4/4] 🔨  Building fresh packages...
 success Saved lockfile.
-info Initialising git in example
+info Initializing git in example
 ...
 Your new Gatsby site has been successfully bootstrapped.
 Start developing it by
 running: